 The Ontario System of education believes that its moral purpose is to ensure that all children are educated to high levels of intellectual, practical and social competence, it does not matter where you are coming from, but rather, where you are going.
-Realizing this vision, it is Maple Leaf's goal to help develop the intellectual, emotional and physical potential of our students so that they can become the best contributing citizens they can be and as such, all students are required to attend school until the age of 18 or graduate.
+Realizing this vision, it is Maple Leaf's goal to help develop the intellectual, emotional and physical potential of our students so that they can become the best contributing citizens they can be.